Futurist Political Party

 The Futurist Political Party (Partito Politico Futurista) was an Italian political party founded in 1918 by Filippo Tommaso Marinetti as an extension of the futurist artistic and social movement.
 The party had a radical program which included promoting gender parity and abolishing marriage, inheritance, military service and secret police.
+It sought to respond to the economic and political demands of war veterans, workers, women, and farmworkers.
 The party was absorbed into the Fasci Italiani di Combattimento in 1919.